 Further information can be found on our English language requirements page.Pre-Master's and Pre-sessional English

 UCL Pre-Master's and Pre-sessional English courses are for international students who are aiming to study for a postgraduate degree at UCL.
 The courses will develop your academic English and academic skills required to succeed at postgraduate level.
 International Preparation Courses

 There is increasing international demand for high-quality research training on mental processes in the healthy and diseased human brain.
 This MRes brings together some of the world's leading researchers in cognitive neuroscience and cognitive neuropsychology, offering students an ideal environment to prepare for independent research careers in this fast-developing field.

 The UCL Institute of Cognitive Neuroscience (ICN) is among the principal research centres in the world in this area and offers an ideal environment to study the subject.

 Our work attracts staff and students from around the world.
 Together they create an outstanding and vibrant environment, taking advantage of cutting-edge resources such as a behavioural neuroscience laboratory, a centre for brain imaging, and extensive laboratories for research in speech and language, perception, and cognition.

 Opportunities for graduate students to work with world-renowned researchers exist in all areas of investigation.
 The division offers a supportive environment including numerous specialist seminars, workshops, and guest lectures.

-The programme is delivered through a combination of lectures, tutorials, problem classes, laboratory classes and student presentations.
+The programme is delivered through a combination of lectures, tutorials, laboratory classes and seminars.
 Depending on the chosen optional modules, it includes case demonstrations of neuropsychological patients, hands-on experience with the analysis of neuroimaging data, critical analyses of published scientific papers, and discussion seminars.
-Assessment is through examinations, essays, practical exercises, reports and the research dissertation.
+Assessment is through examinations, essays, reports, a popular science article, video, narrated scientific poster and the research dissertation.

 Course contact details